-This section outlines the misstatements identified during the course of the audit, above the trivial threshold for adjustment of £8.067m.
-The first table outlines the misstatements that were identified during the course of our audit which management has assessed as not being material either individually or in aggregate to the financial statements and does not currently plan to adjust.
+This section outlines the misstatements identified during the course of the audit, above the trivial threshold for adjustment of £8.79m.
+This table outlines the misstatements that were identified during the course of our audit which management has assessed as not being material either individually or in aggregate to the financial statements and does not currently plan to adjust.
+There are no adjusted misstatements to report.

-The second table outlines the misstatements that have been adjusted by management during the course of the audit.
+The disclosure amendments on the following page outlines the amendments that have been made by management during the course of the audit.

-Unadjusted misstatements Fund Account Net Assets Statement naaja Dr (£'000) Cr (£'000) Dr (£'000) Cr (£'000) 1 Dr: Pooled investment vehicles 172,436 Cr: Profit and losses on disposal of investments and changes in value of investments 172,436 In order to produce the draft accounts by the required timetable, the Pension Fund use the m is available of the valuation of the assets at 31 March 2021.
-This more up to date information sample testing, we must extrapolate this error over the untested population of these assets.
-T identified an understatemen t in the value of the investments Total unadjusted misstatements 0 172.436 172.436 0
+Unadjusted misstatements Fund A Fund Account Net Assets Statement Dr (£'000) Cr (£'000) Dr (£'000) Cr (£'000) 1 Dr: Pooled investment vehicles 214,840 Cr: Profit and losses on disposal of investments and changes in value of investments 214,840 In order to produce the draft accounts by the required timetable the Pension Fund use is available of the valuation of the assets at 31 March 2022.
+This more up to date info sample testing, we must extrapolate this error over the untested population of these a rmation identified an understatemen t in the value of the investments 2 Dr: Cash and deposits 3,585 Cr: Liabilities 3,585 To include the payroll bank account within the cash and deposits balance.
+Total unadjusted misstatements 0 214,840 218,425 3,585 Net impact 214,840 214,840